 Buyer may at any time, by written notice to Seller, make changes within the general scope of the Order in any one or more of the following: a) drawings, designs, scope of supply, or specifications where the goods to be furnished are to be specially manufactured for Buyer; b) method of shipment or packing; c) place and time of delivery; d) amount of Buyer’s furnished property; e) quality; f) quantity; or g) scope or schedule of the Items.
-If any changes cause an increase or decrease in the cost, or the time required for the performance of any work under the Order, a mutually agreed upon equitable adjustment shall be made in the Order price or delivery schedule, or both, in writing; this change or modification shall be accomplished with a maximum of two weeks’ impact on delivery, unless mutually agreed upon.
+If any changes cause an increase or decrease in the cost, or the time required for the performance of any work under the Order, a mutually agreed upon equitable adjustment shall be made in the Order price or delivery schedule, or both, in writing.
 Any Seller claim for adjustment under this clause will be deemed waived unless asserted within sixty (60) Days from Seller’s receipt of the change or suspension notification.
 During performance of the Order, Seller shall not make any changes in the design of Work to be furnished by Seller under the Order without advance written notification to and written approval of Buyer.
 The above requirement applies whether or not there is a cost impact associated with the change and regardless of the type of change involved, including product improvements.

 6. PAYMENT TERMS/PRICES

-Buyer will compensate Seller in accordance with the payment terms and prices set forth in the Quote.
-If the Quote is silent on payment terms payment shall be required before delivery as follows: 30% upon placement of order, 30% upon purchase of materials, 40% upon completion of Order, but before shipment.
+Buyer will compensate Seller in accordance with the payment terms and prices set forth in the Order.
+If the Order is silent all payments are due with the Order.
 Any payment(s), including final payment, shall not relieve Seller from any of its obligations to Buyer under the Order.
-If payment is not received in the time period specified under this section, Buyer agrees to pay interest at a rate of 1.5% per month or, if such rate is in excess of the rate allowed by law, then Buyer agrees to pay the highest rate allowed by law.
+If payment is not received in the time period specified in the Order, Buyer agrees to pay interest at a rate of 1.5% per month or, if such rate is in excess of the rate allowed by law, then Buyer agrees to pay the highest rate allowed by law.
 In addition, Buyer agrees to pay all costs of collection, including the cost of litigation and reasonable attorney’s fees.
 Further, Buyer agrees to, upon Sellers request, execute financing statements and other instruments needed for Seller to secure its interest in property delivered under the Order.